6 essentials to nailing your brand foundations

 Branding has always been a collection of small parts that steer consumer's views.

-• It's a bit like the gut feeling you get when thinking about a brand, service, or product.
+- It's a bit like your gut feeling when thinking about a brand, service, or product.

 What are branding misconceptions?

-1. Your brand isn't just your logo.
+- Your brand isn't just your logo.
 It's absolutely everything.
-And my favourite examples of this are how staff reply to email and phone calls.
+My favourite examples of this are how staff reply to emails and phone calls.
 It's your verbal and written responses.
-It's the soaps you use in bathrooms, if you use an economical choice, or you go for a luxurious option.
+It's the soap you use in bathrooms.
+Do you use an economical choice, a luxurious option, or something a bit more ethical?
 Customers will pick this up and make their own judgments on your decisions.
-All those things you never even thought about have an impact and must be carefully thought about.
+All those things you never even thought about have an impact and must be carefully considered.

-4. Branding is not just for big companies.
-Little companies with modest budgets can do amazing things that you would never have had been able to 20 or 30 years ago.
+- Branding is not just for big companies.
+Little companies with modest budgets can do amazing things that you would never have been able to do 20 or 30 years ago.
 You used to have to spend millions and billions of dollars.
-But with the internet, websites and social media combo, reaching your audience is much easier.
-Tools like Canva, love it or hate it, have given people the opportunity to regularly create content – as opposed to having to rely on a designer to create content.
+However, reaching your audience is much easier with the internet, websites, and social media.
+Tools like Canva, love it or hate it, have given people the opportunity to regularly create content instead of relying on a designer to create content.
 Before social media, the need for photography, videos and graphic design work was smaller.
-Brands put far more emphasis on long-lasting products, catalogues, brochures etc., which would do their work for them through the whole year.
-Now they're having to weekly generate new content.
+Brands put far more emphasis on long-lasting products, catalogues, brochures, etc., which would do their work for them throughout the year.
+Now, they're having to generate new content weekly.

-5. Branding will not affect your sales.
+- Branding will not affect your sales.
 If you nail your branding, you can triple/quadruple your sales.
-There's even reports of people increasing it by 6,000%!
-I recently heard someone applied a story to an inanimate object and sold it.
-They had given a horses head a backstory.
+There are even reports of people increasing it by 6,000%!
+I recently heard someone apply a story to an inanimate object and sell it.
+They had given a horse's head a backstory.
 Possibly based on a craze 10-15 years ago where people were dressing up in wild masks.
 Something to do with this song...

 Social media went wild for it.
 But, when you apply a story, you can start embedding feelings and giving objects personalities.
 So, by giving it a story, they affected the sales.
 They sold an identical mask and didn't give it a story.
 It sold for a tiny amount.
-But the one they applied the story to, sales crept up to 6,000%.
+However, in the one they applied the story to, sales increased by 6,000%.
 Branding gave it that huge growth, which is pretty amazing.

 How to build strong brand foundations